arnicas/interactive-vis-course/Week7/README.md

             .on("mouseout", onmouseout);

 ````

+In more modern D3 code, we'd use a d3.map() hash lookup for the country code region lookup.
+You'll see some examples in upcoming weeks.

 I've put the country-region codes table in **[data/country-regions.csv](data/country-regions.csv)**.
 Come see me if you want help using it and can't figure out how to do the lookup part.